Hirakata Plant (Osaka, Japan)

 May 1987

-Completed a photoreceptor drum plant to start production of OPC drums
+Completed a photoreceptor drum production line at Plant No. 3, production of OPC drums

 October 2000